nadeesha/kodiak/app/components/textAngular/README.md

 ### Optional requirements

-1. `Bootstrap 3.x` for the default styles
+1. [Bootstrap 3.x](http://getbootstrap.com/) for the default styles
-2. `Font-Awesome 4.x` for the default icons on the toolbar
+2. [Font-Awesome 4.x](http://fortawesome.github.io/Font-Awesome/) for the default icons on the toolbar
+3. [Rangy 1.x](https://code.google.com/p/rangy/) for better activeState detection and more dynamic plugins, also the selectionsaverestore module.

 ### Usage

-1. Get textAngular via `bower install textAngular`, using the cdn at http://cdnjs.cloudflare.com/ajax/libs/textAngular/1.1.2/text-angular.min.js or from the github page https://github.com/fraywing/textAngular/releases/latest
+1. Get textAngular via `bower install textAngular`, using the cdn at http://cdnjs.cloudflare.com/ajax/libs/textAngular/1.2.0/textAngular.min.js or from the github page https://github.com/fraywing/textAngular/releases/latest
 2. Include textAngular.js or textAngular.min.js in your project using script tags
 3. Add a dependency to `textAngular` in your app module, for example: ```angular.module('myModule', ['textAngular'])```.
 4. Create an element to hold the editor and add an `ng-model="htmlVariable"` attribute where `htmtlVariable` is the scope variable that will hold the HTML entered into the editor: